 I spent a few months in Belize at one point in my life and was delighted to find pickled onions everywhere!
 One particular dish from my time there that I still make to this day is called garnaches.
 Its basically a smashed bean tostada, but with pickled onions plus or minus carrots and cabbage on top, sometimes a bit of crumbled white cheese and lots of Marie Sharp’s hot sauce (at least in my world).
 The flavors and textures combine perfectly.

 Now I keep a jar of pickled onions in my fridge to liven up so many things.
-Garnaches, hummus on toast, mexican tortas, sandwiches, grilled cheese.
+Garnaches, mexican tortas, sandwiches, grilled cheese.
+Even beans on toast!
 Anything that may benefit from a pickled onion snap.
 The possibilities for onion lovers is endless.

 To make your own easy pickled onions, cut up some onions (red onions turn a pretty color, but white or yellow work fine too).
 Put them in a jar and add a brine.
 I mixed apple cider vinegar and warm water to dissolve some honey for my last batch, but you could experiment with different vinegars and sweeteners if you like.
 Just none of that fake sugar shit.
 That stuff’ll kill ya.
 Adding some herbs might be fun too – I think some fresh tarragon might be nice.
 Or maybe go the non-sweet route and leave out the sugar product, then add dill or even garlic.
-Tuck them snugly into the jar, put the lid on and let them marinate in the fridge for a bit.
+Bobby Flay is all about the red wine vinegar and grenadine combo and the color IS fabulous.
+Tuck the onions snugly into the jar of your brine creation, put the lid on and let them marinate in the fridge for a bit.
 Mine were tasty even after a day and I’m still snacking on them 2 weeks later with no signs of impending spoilage or symptoms of botulism.
 Having a jar in the fridge ready to go is so satisfying for my onion loving heart.